 Each semester has 3 one day seminars designed to support the student complete the modules scheduled for that semester.
 Seminars are generally held on a Saturday from 10am to 4pm.

-Attendance at seminars is not mandatory, they are delivered with the purpose of introducing the module tutor, setting out the learning outcomes, content, the assessment strategy and expectations for skills/knowledge development for that module.
+Attendance at seminars is not mandatory but is encouraged for optimal learning outcomes.
+Support seminars are delivered with the purpose of introducing the module tutor, setting out the learning outcomes, content, the assessment strategy and expectations for skills/knowledge development for that module.

 All of the course material is held on an e-learning portal which is an easy to use online platform specifically designed for online learning programmes.
 During the induction, students will be introduced to the platform with practical demonstration of how to use the portal and access lessons quickly and easily.
 To complete this course, students must have a basic knowledge of using a computer and searching the internet for research purposes.